 Revisiting Archival Sources, School Buildings and Personal Memories

 The West Riding Education Authority existed from 1889–1974.
 It was already known as an innovative education authority even before Alec Clegg took office in 1945.
 The images on this page serve to illustrate further aspects of our project.
-Lottie Hoare will be contributing a chapter on Muriel Pyrah as an educator for the book that evolves from the current project 'Sir Alec Clegg Revisited.'
+Lottie Hoare will complete a journal article on the teacher Muriel Pyrah.
 Lottie visited Airedale School, which is now known as Airdale Infant School and Airedale Junior school, on 26th January 2017 along with former pupils Alison Drake and David Wilders and their former teacher Dot Else.
 David Wilders is a former miner who was injured in a mining accident and now works as an artist and arts educator.

 The first image above is a collection of artworks produced by current pupils at Airedale Infant School in a workshop initiated by David Wilders.
 Next there is a collage of the natural world, from the 1970's National Arts Education Archive, Alec Clegg collection.
 The subsequent image shows David Wilders, Alison Drake and Dot Else touring the current Airedale school buildings and David using an old photograph to try and establish which classroom Muriel Pyrah had taught in during the early 1970s.
 The final image above shows early morning scenes from the Yorkshire Sculpture Park which now surrounds what was formerly Bretton Hall, an innovative teaching training college which Clegg was instrumental in founding in 1949.